makehumancommunity/makehuman-static-website/content/MPFB/FAQ/help_debugging.md

 title: "How can I provide more help with debugging?"
 date: 2017-10-17T15:26:15Z
 draft: false
+description: "How to collect debug information when reporting MPFB issues: enabling DEBUG logging in Blender, exporting logs and attaching helpful screenshots."
 ---

 When reporting a bug, it is often not immediately obvious what causes the problem, and deducing it from